The Walking Dead (TV series): Others

 Wizards of the Coast worked with AMC to include characters and elements of The Walking Dead, into Magic: The Gathering as part of a 2020 "Secret Lair" card set.

 Parodies and spoofs

 Due to its popularity, The Walking Dead has inspired dozens of parodies and spoofs featured on YouTube channels like Bad Lip Reading and television series such as Saturday Night Live and Mad TV.
 Bad Lip Reading made a widely viewed parody involving Rick and the Governor, entitled "La-Bibbida-Bibba-Dum".
 The series's cast was shown the parody at San Diego Comic-Con in 2013, and David Morrissey—who portrays the Governor—reacted by saying he now understood why so many people would walk up to him on the street and blurt, "Hey, La-Bibbida-Bibba-Dum!"
 Until seeing the video, he had wondered, "what's wrong with these people?"
 The Walking Dead has also been represented as a live comedy performance by English comedian Dan Willis at the Edinburgh Festival.
 A parody film called The Walking Deceased was released in 2015.

+Theme parks attractions

+In 2018, at the British theme park Thorpe Park, a pre-existing roller coaster named X was re-themed after the TV series.
+In particular, the queue area and the exit path were heavily redesigned to reflect the atmosphere of the show, and on the busiest days there are also actors dressed as walkers who interact with the guests.

+In 2022, at the Italian theme park Mirabilandia, a new walk-through attraction based on the TV series opened.
+Guests enter a large warehouse where the attraction takes place.
+After a short queue, the actual experience begins: it features several rooms themed after locations from the show, such as the hospital, the church, the mine, the sanctuary, the dump, and Terminus.
+Along the route, guests may encounter actors dressed as walkers who chase them.